Great Basin Hiking Trails

 • Begins at 7,440’ with about 820’ elevation gain.

-What’s detailed out above are the more popular trails within the park, but there are a handful of others that are easier, and lower in elevation.
-For even more great trails, hike the Mountain View Nature Trail, Sky Islands Forest Trail, Osceola Ditch Trail, Lehman Creek Trail, Baker Lake Trail or Johnson Lake Trail.
-To get more specs on these routes, be sure to check with a ranger at the Visitor Center.
+There are a handful of others trails that are easier and lower in elevation.
+Check out the Mountain View Nature Trail, Sky Islands Forest Trail, Osceola Ditch Trail, Lehman Creek Trail, Baker Lake Trail, or Johnson Lake Trail.
+To get more specs on these routes, talk with a ranger at the Visitor Center.

 Know Before You Go